sekwanaa/EasyShop_EcommerceAPI/README.md

 </summary>

 ### Home page not logged in
+> This is the homepage when a user is not logged, in.
+They can view the products, but cannot add them to a cart.

 ![image](https://github.com/sekwanaa/Capstone3_EcommerceAPI/assets/112197395/11f69233-0c41-4a8c-84a2-df35d645c994)

 ### Home page logged in
+> After logging in, a user is able to add items to their cart.

 ![image](https://github.com/sekwanaa/Capstone3_EcommerceAPI/assets/112197395/75c7e2b9-7612-4053-9acd-e35765211cd0)

 ### Cart
+> The user's current cart.

 ![image](https://github.com/sekwanaa/Capstone3_EcommerceAPI/assets/112197395/bdef7443-e25d-42ae-aa8f-ecb73862a3a6)

 ### Checkout
+> Creating an order for the user based on items in the cart.

 ![image](https://github.com/sekwanaa/EasyShop_EcommerceAPI/assets/112197395/32bdca17-6fcb-4b49-b576-0db81b347209)

 ### Clear
+> Clearing the cart if a user does not want to checkout.

 ![image](https://github.com/sekwanaa/Capstone3_EcommerceAPI/assets/112197395/c6575ac7-53cc-4575-a816-3b0cc337b98b)

 ### File Structure / index.html